Saint Francis High School (Athol Springs, New York): Founding and development

 The school's founder, Fr.
 Justin Figas, OFM Conv., wished to establish a secondary school for young men of the Polish-American immigrant community in the Niagara Frontier area in Western New York.
-The Conventual Franciscans of the Saint Anthony of Padua Province already owned a 32 acre parcel of land on the shore of Lake Erie in Athol Springs just outside Buffalo.
+The Conventual Franciscans of the Saint Anthony of Padua Province already owned a 32 acre parcel of land on the shore of Lake Erie in the Athol Springs section of Hamburg, just outside Buffalo.
 The site was purchased in 1916 by Father Hyacinth Fudzinski.
 The land had previously been the estate of one "Dr. Pierce," who developed pharmaceuticals around the start of the 20th century.

 In December 1924 Father Justin assembled a group of Polish-American businessmen and professionals from Buffalo, New York to help raise funds and support for the construction of the school.
 This group became known as the "Father Justin Drivers," or the "Justin Drivers."
 The group was successful and in 1925 ground was broken for the new school in a ceremony held on 12 July 1925.
 Construction took sixteen months and Saint Francis High School was dedicated on 25 November 1926.
 In 1927 the first class was enrolled.
 The original structure built on campus is now called Friar's Hall.

 In May 1937 the school was found to meet all requirements of the Board of Regents of the State of New York.
 In the fall 1943 the school became affiliated with the Catholic University of America in Washington, DC.

 In the 1940s there was a great increase in student enrollment, and Father Justin again saw the need to build.
 This time he planned to build a dormitory/gymnasium building with a tunnel linking to the original building.
 In 1946 Father Justin again assembled a group of "drivers" and four years later, in 1950, ground was broken on the new complex.
 The gymnasium was completed first on 2 September 1951, but the dormitories were not completed for another six years.
 The building is now known as Justin Hall.

 Renovations were done to the chapel, science labs, student dining room, residence facilities, offices, and gymnasium in the 1960s and 70s.
 The school was able to offer a full college preparatory curriculum for students who lived on campus, and for students who commuted daily.
 Enrollment again increased and increased classroom space was needed.
 Classrooms were made in Justin Hall where resident living was once planned.
 At the same time, in the late 1970s and continuing into the 1980s, the number of resident students steadily decreased.
 By the late 1980s, only the top floor of Justin Hall was used for residence life.
 At the end of the 1988 school year, the Board of Directors terminated the residency program.